 Sickness

 Alongside annual leave, sickness is the most common reason for employee absence.
+Unplanned absence and unplanned absences, often caused by unforeseen circumstances and family emergencies, are significant categories that employers must manage.
 As your employees falling ill at some point is inevitable, it’s crucial to have a plan in place for managing sickness absence, in order to minimise disruption to your business.
+For actionable advice and proven strategies to reduce staff absences and sick leave, visit this guide.

 - Long-term sickness